Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-VUe1w6nSdko.md

 # [November 10th, 2020 Livestream](../2020-11-10.md)
 ## Q&A: Any plans for Elevators?
 https://www.youtube.com/watch?v=VUe1w6nSdko
-This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Elevators, when?](./yt-fRuFxL5hv-I.md) [https://www.youtube.com/watch?v=fRuFxL5hv-I](https://www.youtube.com/watch?v=fRuFxL5hv-I)
+This question was possibly duplicated with a more recent answer: [August 3rd, 2021 Livestream Q&A: Will there be passenger elevators in the game in Update 5?](./yt-qOQrrNMcI8g.md) [https://www.youtube.com/watch?v=qOQrrNMcI8g](https://www.youtube.com/watch?v=qOQrrNMcI8g)

 ### Topics